aliaspooryorik/cfmlorm/README.md

 ### Concept

 The idea behind this project is that you can use the AbstractDAO as an abstract class for you concrete DAOs to extend.
-However, I often find that my concrete classes just extend the AbstractDAO and have no methods of their own.
+However, I often find (particularly during the early prototyping stages) that my concrete classes just extend the AbstractDAO and have no methods of their own.
 With this in mind, the AbstractDAO has been designed so that virtual DAOs can be created on the fly.

 ### Creating Virtual DAOs